-The Department of Homeland Security Office for Civil Rights and Civil Liberties (CRCL) supports the Department's mission to secure the nation while preserving individual liberty, fairness, and equality under the law.
+The Office for Civil Rights and Civil Liberties (CRCL) supports the Department's mission to secure the nation while preserving individual liberty, fairness, and equality under the law.
 CRCL builds in civil rights and civil liberties practices into all of the Department’s activities by:

-- Promoting respect for civil rights and civil liberties in policy creation and implementation by advising Department leadership and personnel, and state and local partners.
+- Promoting respect for civil rights and civil liberties in policy development and implementation by advising Department leadership and personnel, and state and local partners.

-- Investigating and resolving civil rights and civil liberties complaints filed by the public regarding Department policies or activities, or actions taken by Department personnel.
+- Investigating civil rights and civil liberties complaints filed by the public regarding Department policies or activities, or actions taken by Department personnel.

 - Leading the Department's equal employment opportunity programs and promoting workforce diversity and merit system principles.

-- Compliance Branch: Investigates complaints from the public alleging violations of civil rights and civil liberties in Department of Homeland Security activities.
+- The Compliance Branch investigates complaints from the public alleging violations of civil rights and civil liberties in DHS activities.

 Office for Civil Rights and Civil Liberties